-6.3.1 The following sections present a commentary on the predicted significant positive and negative effects of the Publication Plan on each SA Objective.
-Figure 6.1 to Figure 6.3 illustrate the distribution of proposed development site allocations at the Publication Plan stage.
+6.3.1 The following sections present a commentary on the predicted significant positive and negative effects of the Publication and Revised Publication Local Plan on each SA Objective.
+Figure 6.1 to Figure 6.3 illustrate the distribution of proposed development site allocations at in the Revised Publication Local Plan stage.